BwithE/2dols/README.md

 # Quick tools to install upon first installation
-This script is a quick wget to install and configure desired tools on RASBIAN, UBUNTU, KALI.
+This script is a quick wget to install and configure desired tools on RASBIAN, UBUNTU or KALI.

 First, copy or wget the script:
 ```wget https://raw.githubusercontent.com/BwithE/boot-tools/main/boot-tools.sh```